magento/knowledge-base/src/best-practices/database/magento-upgrade-compact-to-dynamic-tables-2.2.x-2.3.x-2.4.x.md

     ```
 1. After all the <code>Compact</code> to <code>Dynamic</code> table version changes have been completed, then the following command should be run in the CLI/Terminal to check which tables need to be converted from MyISAM storage engine to InnoDB:
     ```mysql
-        SELECT table_name FROM INFORMATION_SCHEMA.TABLES WHERE engine = ‘MyISAM’;
+        SELECT table_name FROM INFORMATION_SCHEMA.TABLES WHERE engine = 'MyISAM';
     ```

 1. You should then run the following command to convert any tables identified as MyISAM to InnoDB;